collapsed-stacks/startups/questions/3323/how-to-publish-android-app-in-chinese-app-store.md

 - posted by: [Okyasoft](https://stackexchange.com/users/294248/okyasoft) on 2015-02-05
 - score: 6

-<p>It depends on which app store you are talking about?
+It depends on which app store you are talking about?
 There are several alternative android app stores operated by Chinese companies.
-Have a look at the following <a href="https://www.techinasia.com/10-android-app-stores-china-2014-edition/" rel="noreferrer">link</a>.
-The ones run by big Chinese companies like Baidu and Tencent have standard requirements much like the Google Play store. e.g. for Baidu check out the process [here] (<a href="http://app.baidu.com/" rel="noreferrer">http://app.baidu.com/</a>). </p>
+Have a look at the following [link](https://www.techinasia.com/10-android-app-stores-china-2014-edition/).
+The ones run by big Chinese companies like Baidu and Tencent have standard requirements much like the Google Play store. e.g. for Baidu check out the process [here] (http://app.baidu.com/).

-<p>Since a lot of the documentation and process is in Chinese, I am guessing you will need someone who can translate it for you if you do not know the language.
-The app itself should have all its content in Chinese.</p>
+Since a lot of the documentation and process is in Chinese, I am guessing you will need someone who can translate it for you if you do not know the language.
+The app itself should have all its content in Chinese.

-<p>Tencent seems to have english documentation and guidelines for their process at their <a href="http://open.qq.com/eng/" rel="noreferrer">open platform website</a>.</p>
+Tencent seems to have english documentation and guidelines for their process at their [open platform website](http://open.qq.com/eng/).

 ## Answer 5630